Hi we are Wouter and Elyse,

 At times we make some cheese from the goat milk and always do a few different ferments ( like saurkraut, beer, wine,..) preserve our food in all sorts of ways, all depending on what's happening in regards of our available time and the time of year.

 Next to our homestead & family life we have our commercial farm:

-We take a fairly professional approach to this part of our life and this is, as well as a passion, just as much a business, with often a fair rythem and pace.
+We take a fairly professional approach to this part of our life and this is, as well as a passion, just as much a business, with often a fair pace:)

 We have our own seedling nursery using soilblocks, we also sell seedlings.

 We work quite intensively, European style foundation, with a focus on direct sales.